 For professional growth and development to be valuable, it needs to be relevant.
 This is closely related to #1 but not exactly the same.
 Your staff may care about a topic, but if it is not relevant to the work they are doing or hope to be doing someday, then it is not going to help them reach their professional goals.
 What do your staff need to know to reach their goals?
 How are you involving them in the process to find out?

-Too often, organizations piecemeal professional development together as it presents itself throughout the year.
+Too often, organizations piecemeal professional development together as it comes across their inbox throughout the year.
 Emails are shared back and forth with comments such as, “if you’re interested” or sometimes without a message at all.
 What is the context?
 Where does this fit in with the rest of what we are trying to do?

-Instead of being reactive when it comes to professional development, it is far more effective to be intentional.
+Instead of being reactive when it comes to professional development, be intentional.
 At the beginning of your organizational year, sit down with each staff member and map out what their professional development will look like throughout the year.
 Remain active in the process by following up with staff and providing them the feedback, coaching, and continued support they need to further develop throughout the year.

 Professional development for professional development’s sake benefits no one.
 Make a commitment to providing professional development for your staff and with your staff that truly benefits them and ultimately the organization as a whole.